isc-projects/kea/doc/sphinx/arm/hooks.rst

         }
     }

-Some data might be available in the request or in the response only and some data might differ in the request packet from the one in the response packet.
+Some data might be available in the request or only in the response; the data in the request packet might differ from that in the response packet.

-The lease client context can only be printed using the default format, as this information is not directly stored in the request packet or in the response packet.
+The lease-client context can only be printed using the default format, as this information is not directly stored in the request packet or in the response packet.